 Here’s an intro to these three types of alloy pipe fittings and where they are used.

-Carbon steel is a commonly used alloy comprised of iron and carbon.
+Carbon steel is one of the most commonly used alloy pipe fittings comprised of iron and carbon.
 Depending on grade, the carbon percentage can be as low as 0.2 percent or as high as 2.1 percent by weight.
 The higher the carbon percentage, the stronger the material becomes.
 Yet more carbon also means the alloy pipe fittings are less ductile and have a lower melting point.

 This explains why mild carbon steel that contains a smaller percentage of carbon is the most common choice.
 Tough yet flexible, carbon steel pipe fittings (with the proper sealing elements in place) are suitable for applications like fuel oil, hydronics and natural gas.